Clothing, Textiles and Interior Design Courses

 Characteristics of the textile industry, fibers, yarns, fabric construction, and finishes.
 Selection, care, and performance characteristics of fibers and fabric applications for environments.

 Organization, promotion methods, and interrelationship of the textiles, apparel, and retailing industries.
 Includes consumer demand and diffusion of fashion.
-Offered in the fall semester.
+Minimum grade of C-.

 Using the latest computerized design systems, students create original designs, repeats, colorways, and coordinates targeting specific markets.
 Emphasis is on the creative use of advanced software, awareness of industry trends and the development of an original portfolio of digitally produced designs.

-Study of the furnishings, interior treatments, and lifespaces characteristic of selected styles from antiquity to the present.
-Offered in the Fall semester.
+Study of the furnishings, interior treatments, and life spaces characteristic of selected styles from antiquity to the present.

 Exploration of internship possibilities and requirements, development of job-search skills and internship placement.

-Planning and design of interior spaces; project management; design and specification of interior architectural materials and furnishings.
-Offered in the spring semester.
-One lecture, two laboratories.
+Planning and design of interior spaces, such as restaurants and hotels; project management; design and specification of interior architectural materials and furnishings.

-Philosophy and organization of professional practice of interior design; studio management, contracts, budgets, specifications, professional organizations and prep for LEED certification.
-Offered in the spring semester.
+Philosophy and organization of professional practice of interior design; studio management, contracts, budgets, specifications, and professional organizations.
+Discussion of various certifications such as LEED, EDAC, & NCIDQ.

 Introduction to computer-aided design applications within the field of interior design.